Fiscal Digital

 Current coverage

-- 50 active cities across 22 states (top 50 Brazil by population + state capitals)
+- 50 active cities across 22 states (top 50 Brazil by population + state capitals).
+37 with alerts already published.

-- Origin: Caxias do Sul, RS — municipal administration 2021–present
+- Origin: Caxias do Sul, RS, municipal administration 2021 to present.
+194 alerts published.

 - Daily pipeline: 03:00 BRT, 7 days a week